htc-ccis2500/spring-2017/src/morea/getting-started/ex-install-vs-tools.md

 If you have trouble with the packaged Android emulators, there is an additional installer for a Microsoft Android emulator you can get separately.
 The [Visual Studio Emulator for Android](https://www.visualstudio.com/vs/msft-android-emulator/) is said to boot and run faster, is tailored for Visual Studio, and allows saving of various device profiles.

 ### Windows Phone
 The Windows Phone emulators require an additional install and there are both Windows 8 and Windows 10 universal emulators.
-Both of these may be selected from the Visual Studio install customization screen.
+Both of these may be selected from the Visual Studio install customization screen under "Windows and Web Development".

+{% include img-small.html url="/morea/getting-started/images/vs-install-win-phone-options.png"
+    alt="Screenshot showing windows phone emulator options in VS Installer."
+%}